ARMv8 Shellcodes from 'A' to 'Z': Introduction

 This paper describes, to the best of the authors' knowledge, the first program turning \emph{arbitrary} ARMv8 code into alphanumeric executable code.
 The technique is generic and may well apply to other architectures.
 Besides solving a technical challenge, our tools produce valid shellcodes that can be used to try and take control of a device.

 Our global approach is the following: we first identify a subset $\Sigma$ of minimal Turing-complete alphanumeric instructions, and use $\Sigma$ to write an in-memory decoder.
 The payload is encoded offline (with an algorithm that only outputs alphanumeric characters), and is integrated into the decoder.
-The whole package is therefore an alphanumeric program, and allows for arbitrary code execution.
+The whole package is therefore an alphanumeric program, and allows ACE.
 All source files are provided in the appendices.